Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody: this script adds execution permission to the owner, the group owner and the other users, to the file hello
+./100-change_owner_and_group: This scriptschanges the owner to vincent and the group owner to staff for all the files and directories in the working directory